luaveco/zabbix-docker/README.md

 ### Linux Installation

-Choose you platform and install Docker on your server: https://docs.docker.com/engine/install/
+Choose your platform and install Docker on your server: https://docs.docker.com/engine/install/

 ### Windows/localhost Installation (testing and experimental purposes)